 Only stop on the hard shoulder in an emergency.

-If you have to slow down or stop as a result of traffic congestion, switch on your hazard warning lights to warn traffic behind you of the obstruction ahead.
-Once you are sure they have been seen, switch them off.
+If you have to slow down or stop because of traffic congestion, switch on your hazard warning lights to warn traffic behind you of the obstruction ahead.
+Once you are sure you have been seen, switch them off.

 For information on what to do when you breakdown on a motorway.

 The maximum speed limit on a motorway is 70mph.
 However, let's be honest this speed limit is regularly exceeded.
 Given the speeds reached on a motorway, it is essential you try and anticipate what is happening far ahead of your vehicle.
 The speed means that in an emergency you will have less time to react.

 Always keep a good distance between you and the vehicle in front, at least a two-second gap on a dry day.
 If you see brake lights ahead, ease off the accelerator.
 Sudden braking on a motorway can be dangerous.
 It can cause vehicles behind to also slam on the brakes.
 This causes tailbacks and even collisions.